Recession on the Horizon? Look at the Big Picture

 Did Russia Just Blink?

-Morgan Stanley says crude could reach $20 per barrel as the U.S. dollar strengthens.
+Morgan Stanley says crude could reach $20 per barrel as the U.S. dollar continues to strengthen.
 The U.S. Energy Information Administration (EIA) predicts that we might not see supply and demand start to rebalance and prices recover until late 2017.
 And the World Bank lowered its 2016 forecast for crude oil prices, from $51 per barrel on average to $37 per barrel.
 The downward revision is based on a number of factors, including sooner-than-expected oil exports from Iran, a mild winter in the Northern Hemisphere and, most significantly, continued imbalance between global supply and demand.
 U.S. producers have been much more resilient than expected to lower oil prices.

-But talk that meaningful production cuts are on the horizon led oil higher this week, helping it achieve its first three-day winning streak of the new year.
+But talk that meaningful production cuts are on the horizon led oil higher last week, helping it achieve its first three-day winning streak of the new year.
 In the global production staring contest, it appears as if Russia blinked first, as it just expressed an interest in reaching terms with the Organization of Petroleum Exporting Countries (OPEC) on output cuts.

 Like Saudi Arabia, Nigeria, Iraq and Venezuela, Russia greatly depends on oil exports, the revenue from which makes up about half of its government’s total revenue.
 The country averaged 10.5 million barrels a day in 2014, making it the world’s third-largest oil producer after the U.S. and Saudi Arabia.
 Coupled with Western sanctions for its involvement in Ukraine, low prices have wreaked havoc on Russia’s economy, which contracted 3.7 percent in 2015 and is expected to fall another 1 percent this year.
 The ruble, which closely tracks the decline in Brent oil, has lost approximately half its value against the U.S. dollar in the last two years.